 At just a hair over a pound for a pair, the Cairn 3D Adventure is one of the lightest shoes in test, and it showed: “I don’t ever want my feet to feel weighed down while crossing a sketchy river, and I never felt the burden of their weight,” said our Montana tester.
 The XS Trek rubber outsole isn’t the stickiest in Vibram’s lineup, but it offers a great blend of traction and durability.
 (Typically, the stickier the rubber, the quicker it breaks down.)
 The Cairn 3D Adventures held fine during river crossings and gripped very well on dry and steep terrain during a 12-mile hike of Montana’s Nasukoin Mountain.
 (They did slip on moss-covered logs along the Flathead River.)

 Support is variable, depending on your foot.
-A minimalist design (0mm heel-to-toe drop) doesn’t offer any support (Bedrock Sandals doesn’t claim to), and testers with heavy packs noticed.
+A minimalist design (0mm heel-to-toe drop) doesn’t offer any support (Bedrock Sandals doesn’t claim as much), and testers with heavy packs noticed.
 “My feet felt sore after hiking with my 2-year-old daughter in a backpack,” said one Colorado tester after humping a 40-pound load on a 6-mile hike on North Table Mountain.
 Unlike traditional footwear, minimalist sandals allow for a full-foot splay and a natural, midfoot gait that relieves heel striking.
 So long as you hit your midfoot first, your feet should be fine in the Cairn 3D Adventures, though we recommend slowly ramping up distance in minimalist sandals if you haven’t tried them before.
 Fit note: As with Chaco, whole sizes only (size up if you’re unsure).

-Bottom Line: Superior footbed traction and a unique carriage hug your foot in mucky and slick conditions when you want top-notch security.
+Superior footbed traction and a unique carriage hug your foot in mucky and slick conditions when you want top-notch security.

 - Mileage: 97 (80 on trail, 17 in water)